smolnar/vim-rails-bundle/README.md

 # Rails Bundle for Vim

 Vim as a Ruby on Rails IDE with all the cool plugins and nifty configuration.
-Follow the simple installation and hack in no time!
+Follow the simple installation guide and hack in no time!

 ## Installation